nitinsaimajji/nitinsaimajji/README.md

 ## Requirements
-1.basics of html,css,javascript
+1.setting up vs code for project

-2. vs code
+2.Normal css and javascript .

 ## Usage
 1. Fork the repository and clone it.